 Who can take Plegridy?

-Plegridy can be prescribed for adults with relapsing remitting MS.
+Plegridy can be prescribed for adults with active relapsing remitting MS.

 Plegridy has been approved for use on the NHS since 2015.
 It can only be prescribed by a neurologist.